-Steveston is often used as a filming location for movies and television and the village has recently become famous as "Storyville" the location for popular television series "Once Upon a Time".
+Steveston is often used as a filming location for movies and television and the village has recently become famous as "Storybrooke", the location for the popular television series "Once Upon a Time".

 Other nearby attractions include London Farm, Finn Slough, the Buddhist Temple, and the many fruit and vegetable stands along Steveston Highway.

 For information on fishing, whale watchin, and other boat tours, contact the Tourism Richmond - Visitor Info Centre.Cultural Attractions